seb-interactive/ytpplus-node/README.md

 Simply install [Node.js](https://nodejs.org/en/) and run the command ``npm install`` in the directory this module resides.

+After doing this you should edit and run my example file that was based on example usage.
-Afterwards, create a file ending in ``.js`` and open it with something like [VSCode](https://code.visualstudio.com/).
+~~Afterwards, create a file ending in ``.js`` and open it with something like [VSCode](https://code.visualstudio.com/).
 Add the following text from below's ``How to use`` section and replace the topmost line with ``const YTPGenerator = require("./lib/YTPGenerator")``, alongside editing the source list, effects, max clips, whether or not you want transitons, add variables from documentation, etc. When that's finished, open a command window in the directory it resides and run ``node NameOfFile.js`` and it will provide you with information while generating clips.
-If something goes wrong but you have a ``sourceList`` composed of \*.mp4s, please let me know (see the bottommost section) and I'll be happy to help.
+If something goes wrong but you have a ``sourceList`` composed of \*.mp4s, please let me know (see the bottommost section) and I'll be happy to help.~~
 ## How to use
 Example usage:
 ```js